w3c/wcag/11ty/README.md

 **Default:** `../../../w3ccvs` (same as in Ant/XSLT build process)

+### `WCAG_VERBOSE`

+**Usage context:** Local development, debugging

+Prints more log messages that are typically noisy and uninteresting, but may be useful if you're not seeing what you expect in the output files.

+**Default:** Unset (set to any non-empty value to enable)

 ### `WCAG_VERSION`

 **Usage context:** currently this should not be changed, pending future improvements to `21` support